pacijc/Version.control/README.md

 ### License:
 See separate file regarding license
+### Code of Conduct:
+See separate file regarding code of conduct
 ### Credits:
 This code was developed by Dominic Romano, Joe Paci, and Jackson Hraber
 > Written with [StackEdit](https://stackedit.io/).